 Primed Goal Motives, Persistence, Positive Affect and Future Interest

 We tested the hypothesized model with SEM, utilizing the single-indicator approach described in Study 1.
 This model showed excellent fit, χ2(4) = 1.35, p = .85, CFI = 1, NNFI = 1.19, RMSEA = .00, SRMR = .02 (Figure 3).
 Both the autonomous versus controlled (β = .38, p < .01) and the neutral versus controlled (β = .27, p = .02) contrasts predicted persistence, although the latter effect was possibly due to suppression (see correlation between the neutral versus controlled contrast and persistence reported in Table 2).
 Persistence predicted positive affect change (β = .42, p < .01), which consequently led to greater interest in future study participation (β = .47, p < .01).
 The hypothesized pathway from the autonomous versus controlled contrast to future interest was significant (β = .22, p = .02), but the pathway from persistence to future interest was not significant (β = -.07, p = .95).
 We obtained, however, an indirect effect of persistence on future interest via positive affect change (β = .20, p < .01, BC-CI = .07 to .32).
 We also obtained significant indirect effects from the autonomous versus controlled contrast (β = .16, p = .01, BC-CI = .09 to .49), and marginal effects for the neutral versus controlled contrast (β = .11, p = .06, BC CI = .04 to .46) on positive affect change through persistence.
-In an exploratory analysis, we specified a pathway from the neutral versus controlled contrast to future interest; this was not significant (β = .10, p = .45), and had minimal impact on the model fit.
+In an exploratory analysis, we specified a pathway from the neutral versus controlled contrast to future interest; this was not significant (β = .10, p = .45) and had minimal impact on the model fit.
 The model remained unchanged when we added gender, hours of cycling, hours of training, goal difficulty, and efficacy as control variables.
 We depict the final model in Figure 3.

 In line with Study 1, we conducted additional multiple regression analyses.
 However, when controlling for resting HR, neither the autonomous versus controlled contrast (β = .15, p = .25) nor the neutral versus controlled contrast (β = .05, p = .69) predicted the final percentage of maximum HR reached by participants.